 Sustainable energy management systems

 The implementation of a sustainable energy management system can be accompanied by various challenges.
-Technological wise, the lack of DSO certified meters on the market as well as an infrastructure that is not suitable for PV may provoke difficulties while on a social and behavioural level, user adaption, scepticism, difficult communication with tenants, especially in social housing context, and a lack of political interest and commitment may cause problems.
+Technological wise, the lack of DSO certified meters on the market as well as distribution grid infrastructure that is not suitable for high PV penetration, may provoke difficulties.

-Often the regulatory framework is protecting the electricity utility (DSOs still have quite some power, causing smaller structures – like energy islands or district management systems – to find a barrier on implementation.
+Often the regulatory framework is protecting the electricity utility.
+DSOs still have quite some power, causing smaller structures – like energy islands or district management systems – to find a barrier on implementation.
 Project owners also mention that electric utilities in some cases only want to connect their own monitoring devices, and are therefore hindering the market uptake of other solutions.
 Besides, the existing policy often is not up to date to face new technologies and the value added service market.
-Given all these challenges, specific attention should go to transferring and applying the knowledge gained after the project has ended, so that next generation projects can benefit from it.
+Given all these challenges, specific attention should go to transferring and applying the knowledge gained after a project has ended, so that next generation projects can benefit from it.

 Plan for Implementation

-As next steps, cities will scale up and replicate the solutions that have been developed to other buildings in the city and to work towards an integrated system by combining the different available components are recommended.
-Instead of deploying only consuming or producing energy structures, thinking from a system perspective should be considered to manage the balance of energy required at the building level, taking into account the RE forecasted to be produced and the needs from the grid.
+As next steps, cities will scale up and replicate the solutions that have been developed to other buildings in the city and work towards an integrated system by combining the different available components.
+Instead of deploying only consuming or producing energy structures, thinking from a system perspective should be considered to balance the energy required at the building level, the renewable energy production and the needs from the grid.